slyduda/slyduda/README.md

 **slyduda/slyduda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on a Terrain Generator
+- 🔭 I’m currently working on the Gemify Design System
 - 🌱 I’m currently learning Rust
 - 📫 How to connect with me: https://slyduda.com
 - 😄 Pronouns: He/Him